Program Overview

 Education Programs at Cary

 All of our programs promote outdoor, scientifically valid, educational experiences for K-12 students, scout troops, and other groups.
 Each program was developed to support New York State Learning Standards.
-Pre- and post-visit lessons for each program are available.
+Pre- and post-visit lessons for most programs are available.

 All of the Cary Institute Education Programs are part of our Ecological Literacy Program.
 We are currently conducting educational research in student learning.
 All programs may be subject to pre- and post-assessments that will be used in our research efforts.